Contents

 Diseases like the plague spread across regions killing millions in their path.

 Increasing numbers of people and groups interacted.
 The Italian merchant, explorer, and writer Marco Polo traveled through Asia along the Silk Roads between 1271 and 1295.
-It was Marco Polo who first introduced the concept of paper money to Europe.
+When Marco Polo returned to Europe, Rustichello de Pisa wrote down his stories in The Travels of Marco Polo, which introduced Europe to concepts like paper money.